cragis/McP/instructions/brain.md

 In order, connect all the wires as shown in this picture:
 ![](img/board_connections.jpg)\

-A. Heated bed: red to +, black to -
+A) Heated bed: red to +, black to -

-B. Heated bed thermistor: clip faces to right
+A) Heated bed thermistor: clip faces to right

 C. Power: make sure + from PSU connects to + here (copper wire if you followed heart instructions).